The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Methodology

 \subsection{Procedure}

-This study employed a within-subjects design, conducting individual tests for each participant.
+This study employed a full factorial within-subjects design, conducting individual tests for each participant in four conditions.
 Participants were seated with a computer on the table and provided with an iPad equipped with an Apple pencil.
-The iPad presented an informed consent form in PDF format for participants to read and sign.
-Following this, participants were instructed to conduct one test trial of the reaction time task, which appeared in full screen and began with text outlining the task, algorithm, and a brief description of refresh rates.
+An iPad presented an informed consent form in PDF format for participants to read and sign.
+Following this, participants were instructed to conduct one test trial of the reaction time task, which appeared on the entire screen and began with text outlining the task, algorithm, and a brief description of refresh rates.
 This trial aimed to acquaint participants with the task and allow them to request clarification from the instructor.
 Subsequently, participants were introduced to two question forms on the iPad.
 The first form featured Likert scale questions (see~\autoref{tab:likert}) about performance expectations for each refresh rate.
-Participants completed questions Q1 and Q2 before the respective condition as well as questions Q3 and Q4 after conducting the reaction time task.
+Participants completed questions Q1 and Q2 before the respective condition and Q3 and Q4 after conducting the reaction time task.
 This ensures that the participants believe the narrative before the conditions, thus manipulating their expectations before each condition.
-While participants were informed of the refresh rate before each condition, they remained unaware if they were playing with the stated or true refresh rate.
+While participants were informed of the refresh rate before each condition, they were unaware if they were playing with the stated or true refresh rate.
 Participants were then directed to select the refresh rate announced by the instructor for the reaction time test of that condition.
 After selection, the screen briefly turned black to simulate the system adjusting to the refresh rate.
 A 'click' button appeared, initiating the reaction time test.
-Afterward, participants completed a second question form on the iPad, evaluating their performance after the condition.
-Additionally, participants completed the NASA-TLX form after each condition.
-This process was repeated three more times.
+Afterward, participants completed a second question form on the iPad, evaluating their expected performance after the condition.
+This process was repeated three more times, resulting in four repetitions.
+The conditions were counterbalanced.
 Upon completion of the conditions, participants provided demographic information and details about their prior experience with refresh rates.
 We informed the participants about the experiment's deceptions and allowed them to withdraw their data from the experiment.
+The institute's review board gave ethical approval.